 Put Your Faith First

 One of the best things you can do, as a new Muslim, is put your faith first.
-You are a student of Islam and need to take the time necessary to learn all of the basics, such as the prayer, fasting, reciting the Quran and more.
+You are a student of Islam; you need to take the time necessary to learn all of the basics, such as the prayer, fasting, reciting the Quran and more.
 In the fast-pace of daily life, you have to “make” the time to learn your faith inside and out.

 Think of your new faith as a fragile egg.
 You wouldn’t toss it roughly from hand to hand, would you?
 No. Instead, you would handle it gently and with care to avoid cracking it.